If you’ve found yourself wondering whether birth control impacts your sex drive, you’re not alone.

-But hormonal birth control stops you from ovulating, meaning limited androgens to get you fired up.
+Since hormonal birth control stops you from ovulating, you can end up with limited androgens to get you fired up.

 Literally.
 Your clitoris and vagina can become less sensitive due to the lower levels of testosterone flowing through your body.
 This makes sex far less pleasurable and quite frustrating for all involved.

 The hormones in birth control pills can also reduce the mucus and fluid that usually shows up at the party when you’re aroused.

 Dry sex is not comfortable for anyone and, although it doesn't change how you’re feeling, lube can be helpful here.
 Kin's pH-balanced lubricant is free from all the nasties you don't want down there — think glycerin, parabens, petroleum, and fragrance — so you can better enjoy your moments of intimacy.

 Could other factors be contributing to my decreased libido?

 The pill can impact your sex drive, but so can a range of other factors.
 Here are a few aspects to consider before assuming your birth control is all to blame for:

 - Medications, like antidepressants and high blood pressure medication